Sudharshan1996/Phonepe-Pulse-Data-Visualization/README.md

 Data retrieval:

-Finally if needed Using the "pymysql&sqlalchemy" library to connect to the MySQL database and fetch the data into a Pandas dataframe.
+Finally if needed Using the "pymysql" library to connect to the MySQL database and fetch the data into a Pandas dataframe.